 In the first instance if a parent has a concern, they are encouraged to speak to the class teacher.
-If the matter cannot be resolved at this stage, then the SENDCo (Sarah Stocking) and / or Head teacher (Debbie Brown) may become involved and a meeting convened so as to discuss the nature of the complaint and look for a resolution to the issue.
+If the matter cannot be resolved at this stage, then the SENDCo (Aimee Fairhurst) and / or Deputy Head (Denise Lewis), Executive Head teacher (Sarah Carrington) may become involved and a meeting convened so as to discuss the nature of the complaint and look for a resolution to the issue.
 If the concern is still not able to be resolved, then the school governors will look into the matter.

 A copy of the school's complaints procedure can be found on the school website.
 This outlines the formal steps the school will take in handling each complaint.
+As Northmead Junior School is part of the Learning Partners Academy Trust the school follows the central Trust procedure for handling complaints.